caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

 **Why It's Smart:** This question aligns with its ESR's principles.
-There are many signals such as [1] Meaningful, Specific Subject Headers: The question targets a specific issue and system – rendering problems on different iOS devices.
+There are many signals such as [1] Meaningful, Specific Subject Headers - The question targets a specific issue and system – rendering problems on different iOS devices.
 [2] Precision and Information - the query provides specific details about devices, OS versions, and observed behaviors.
 [10] Goal Description - The overall objective of solving the rendering issue is clear, as the programmer is porting a game engine to iOS and tvOS devices.
 Can you spot many more good signals as well?

 <div style="text-align: center;">
     <img src="../img/the-nature-of-inquiry/proper_hacker.png" alt="The author purposes [17] Follow Up Solutio!" style="width:50%; height:50%;">